Corn Poppers are deep-fried, melted cheese balls stuffed with sweet corn, diced jalapeños, and diced red peppers coated in crispy breadcrumbs.

 - Cheese Balls: Mix the pepper jack cheese, cream cheese, corn, jalapenos, red peppers, and sriracha sauce.
-Form the mixture into balls and place them in the freezer for harden.
+Form the mixture into balls and place them in the freezer to harden.

 - Cooking: Deep fry the corn poppers until golden brown.
 Serve while warm and gooey!